 As previously indicated, communication is only 7% verbal.
 But take that 7% away and you’re left with nothing more than an unsolicited experimental theatre piece.
 The correct way to create an emotional connection with your hiring manager is to show enthusiasm and match their body language.
 Utilise the 93%, don’t abuse it!

 Reciting popular phrases like #YOLO, #Authentic or #SorryNotSorry at any point during an interview session is liable to ruin your chances of landing the job.
 It’s inappropriate, unoriginal and may even prompt your interviewer to look for the ‘OFF’ switch on your back (robots are getting mightily realistic these days). #JUST #DON’T.

 However, the concept of hashtags (to simplify a message and signify meaning) could be used to highlight your most desirable skills and capabilities.
 Before the interview you could list relevant traits and abilities and condense them into sound bites.
 These sound bites could then be used throughout the conversation to hammer home your most useful experiences and relevant skills for the job.

-Without doubt the creepiest and most useless thing you can do on social media in the year 2016 is ‘POKE’ somebody on Facebook.
+Without doubt the creepiest and most useless thing you can do on social media is ‘POKE’ somebody on Facebook.
 Somewhere between primary school flirting and cyber sexual harassment, the weird feature remains part of the Facebook experience – even though it is seldom used anymore.

 In order to do the POKE justice you would have to stealthily follow your hiring manager about before and after the interview.